gher-uliege/DINCAE/README.md

 You can install those packages either with `pip3` or with `conda`.

+## Documentation

+The document is available at https://gher-ulg.github.io/DINCAE/.

 ## Input format

 The input data should be in netCDF with the variables: